564th Missile Squadron: Combat in Europe

 By the time the ground echelon arrived at the squadron's combat station, RAF Hethel, the squadron had been called upon to reinforce Ninth Air Force in Africa and had begun its movement to Libya.
 The advanced echelon of the 389th Group had arrived at Hethel on 11 June and most of the air echelon was in place two weeks later.
 Personnel were transferred from the 44th and 93d Bombardment Groups to provide the squadron ground support in Libya.

 The squadron flew its first combat mission on 9 July 1943, with an attack on Maleme, Crete.
 It also flew missions to Sicily and other parts of Italy to support Operation Husky, the invasion of Sicily through the middle of July.
 During the later part of the month the squadron concentrated on training for low-level operations in preparation for the attack on the oil refineries around Ploesti, Romania.
 Operation Tidal Wave was launched on 1 August 1943, with the squadron forming part of the last group formation to attack.
 The squadron headed for its target in Campina.
 This target was the most distant of the refineries being attacked and was assigned to the 389th Group because its B-24Ds were late production models and had a longer range than the planes of the other attacking groups.
 This refinery was totally destroyed in the attack.
 The squadron was awarded a Distinguished Unit Citation for this action.
-Before returning to England, the squadron participated in another long range attack on the Messerschmitt aircraft factory at Wiener Neustadt, Austria on 13 August, which reduced the production of Me109s at the factory by a third.
+Before returning to England, the squadron participated in another long range attack on the Messerschmitt aircraft factory at Wiener Neustadt, Austria on 13 August, which reduced the production of Bf 109s at the factory by a third.
 The squadron returned to England in the last week of August.